NColusso/Hand-on-Demand/README.md

 ## Setup

-Install dependencies withing the root, front-end and back-end folder with `npm install`.
+Install dependencies within the root, front-end and back-end folder with `npm install`.

 ## Creating The DB